willwebberley/WekaGo/README.md

 ### Model training
 To train a model, `model` needs to be supplied with a series of feature instances.
-Individual features can be created by identifying a feature name, value, and the ARFF representation of the feature data type (e.g. `'real'` `'{true, false}`, etc.):
+Individual features can be created by identifying a feature name, value, and the ARFF representation of the feature data type (e.g. `'real'` `'{true, false}'`, etc.):

 ```go
 feature1 := wekago.NewFeature("rain", "true", "{true, false}")